m4ttsch/omscs-notes-notes/computer-networks/router-design-basics.md

 ## Scheduling and Fairness
 The decision about which ports should be matched in any particular time slot is called **scheduling**.

 One goal of scheduling is *efficiency*.
-If there is traffic at input ports destined for output ports, the crossbar switch should schedule inputs and outputs so traffic isn’t sitting idly at the input ports if some traffic could be sent to the available output ports.
+If there is traffic at input ports destined for output ports, the crossbar switch should schedule inputs and outputs so traffic isn't sitting idly at the input ports if some traffic could be sent to the available output ports.

 Another scheduling consideration is *fairness*.
 Given demands at the inputs, each queue at the input should be scheduled fairly, for some definition of fairness.